Ukrainian football clubs in European competitions: History

 Dynamo Kyiv made a bold entry in the continental competitions back in 1965–66 as holders of the 1964 Soviet Cup.
+Since that time, Dynamo has missed only 5 seasons.

-Until 1993 Ukrainian clubs represented the Soviet Union.
-Upon dissolution of the Soviet Union all their points were passed on to the Russian football federation clubs boosting the Russian coefficient and placing Russia among best ranking federations in Europe, while Ukrainian federation clubs started out from scratch.
+Until 1993, Ukrainian clubs represented the Soviet Union.
+Upon dissolution of the Soviet Union all their points were passed on to the Russian football federation clubs, boosting the Russian coefficient and placing Russia among the best ranking federations in Europe, while Ukrainian federation clubs started from scratch.

-As part of the Soviet Union, Dynamo Kyiv participated in 24 various competitions playing over hundred games and winning three trophies.
-Its star player Oleg Blokhin became one of the most recognized players not for the Kyiv's club, but for the whole Soviet football.
+As part of the Soviet Union, Dynamo Kyiv participated in 24 various competitions, playing over a hundred games and winning three trophies.
+Its star player Oleg Blokhin became one of the most recognized players not for the Kyiv club, but for the whole of Soviet football.

-Beside Dynamo, the Soviet football was also represented by other six clubs from Ukraine among which are Shakhtar Donetsk with 5 European seasons and Dnipro Dnipropetrovsk with 6 European seasons.
+Besides Dynamo, Soviet football was also represented by six other clubs from Ukraine, among which are Shakhtar Donetsk with five European seasons and Dnipro Dnipropetrovsk with six European seasons.

-Since attaining independence, Ukraine was represented by many new clubs some of which played in Soviet competition, while some others never existed in the Soviet Union.
+Since attaining independence, Ukraine has been represented by many new clubs, some of which played in Soviet competition, while others never existed in the Soviet Union.

-FC Dynamo Kyiv (1965), FC Karpaty Lviv (1970), FC Zorya Luhansk (1973), FC Chornomorets Odesa (1975), FC Shakhtar Donetsk (1977), FC Dnipro (1984), FC Metalist Kharkiv (1988), SC Tavriya Simferopol (1992), FC Nyva Vinnytsia (1996), FC Vorskla Poltava (1997), CSKA Kyiv (1998), FC Kryvbas Kryvyi Rih (1999), FC Metalurh Donetsk (2002), FC Metalurh Zaporizhya (2002), FC Illichivets Mariupol (2004), FC Oleksandriya (2016), FC Olimpik Donetsk (2017), FC Desna Chernihiv (2020), FC Kolos Kovalivka (2020).
+Dynamo Kyiv (1965), Karpaty Lviv (1970), Zorya Luhansk (1973), Chornomorets Odesa (1975), Shakhtar Donetsk (1977), FC Dnipro (1984), Metalist Kharkiv (1988), Tavriya Simferopol (1992), Nyva Vinnytsia (1996), Vorskla Poltava (1997), CSKA Kyiv (1998), Kryvbas Kryvyi Rih (1999), Metalurh Donetsk (2002), Metalurh Zaporizhya (2002), Illichivets Mariupol (2004), FC Oleksandriya (2016), Olimpik Donetsk (2017), Desna Chernihiv (2020), Kolos Kovalivka (2020), SC Dnipro-1 (2022), Polissya Zhytomyr (2024).

 Ukrainian clubs in Europe during the Soviet period

-Ukraine was the only other union republic of the Soviet Union beside Russia that also managed to have representation in Europe almost every season starting with the first participation of Soviet clubs in European club competitions.
+Ukraine was the only other union republic of the Soviet Union besides Russia that also managed to have representation in Europe almost every season, starting with the first participation of Soviet clubs in European club competitions.